nandano/quiz-game/README.md

-# quiz-game
+# Quiz Game

-Quiz Game is a basic trivia game where players answer questions and earn points for correct answers and see how many you can get right.
-It's a simple, fun and great way to test your knowledge.
+Welcome to the Quiz Game!
+This is a simple Python-based quiz where players answer multiple-choice questions to test their knowledge.

+## Features

+- A set of multiple choice questions covering various topics
+- Randomized question order for a unique experience each time you play.
+- Scoring system with encouraging feedback based on performance